The Lovesac Company (LOVE) CEO Shawn Nelson on Q4 2020 Results - Earnings Call Transcript

 So my first question, I think each of you mentioned to some extent the recent sales trajectory and if I'm hearing the numbers correctly, it implies that the significant flex up in online sales is more than offsetting the impact of closed stores.
 So two parts there.
 One, if you just lay out maybe a little more detailed actual components there of how that's working particularly with the online and then in the channel that includes your partners like Costco as well?

-Then second how should we think about and I recognize you're not offering guidance at this point which is understandable but how should we think about the sustainability of that?
-With the idea that, to some extent in these sales that are happening online now may have been influenced by a showroom that had been opened a few weeks ago.
-It is as we persist further to this period with no showrooms could that happen in impact on online sales.
+Then second how should we think about and I recognize you're not offering guidance at this point which is understandable, but how should we think about the sustainability of that?
+With the idea that, to some extent at least sales that are happening online now may have been influenced by a showroom that had been opened a few weeks ago.
+It is as we persist further to this period with no showrooms could that have an impact on online sales.

 Jack Krause

 Thanks Brian.
 I'll handle that and then Shawn and Donna if you guys have additional comments, please add in.
 It was pretty exciting obviously to see that in the Easter week we comped over shifted Easter plus 7% with no showrooms open and that was a combination of things.
 One that was a significant increase in our activity from our showroom associates working from home doing chats and also doing the video Facebook demonstrations we spoke about.
-Out of the dollars they generated which was well over a million dollars in the past week of roughly 80% of that was new quotes developed through online interactions and discussions.
+Out of the dollars they generated which was well over a million dollars in the past week roughly 80% of that was new quotes developed through online interactions and discussions.

-So what we're finding is that the associates working at home are actually becoming a very powerful tools for driving the online business and then to put into perspective as we pivoted and obviously I'm giving you updated information because by the time we get to next week it will be outdated information but in the last three weeks the business has basically gone from 60% of the original budget that we had with all showrooms open to 70% to what we believe could be almost a 100% in the next couple of weeks.
+So what we're finding is that the associates working at home are actually becoming a very powerful tool for driving the online business.
+And then to put into perspective as we pivoted and obviously I'm giving you updated information because by the time we get to next week it will be outdated information but in the last three weeks the business has basically gone from 60% of the original budget that we had with all showrooms open to 70% to what we believe could be almost a 100% in the next couple of weeks.

 So we are seeing a dramatic shift in the way we're able to acquire customers.
 Obviously the other thing that's happened is there's been a dramatic change in the way we market.
-We've pulled back from the plastic TV more into digital marketing and significantly more effort into social which is giving us real nice power.
+We've pulled back from the classic TV more into digital marketing and significantly more effort into social which is giving us real nice power.

-The other thing that's happening within the context of the marketplace is a CPC costs are dramatically going down the marketplace because of decreases in demand and advertising and we're finding that actually given our flexibility in our turn towards e-commerce we're actually able to take advantage of that and we're finding that our marketing ROIs are actually looking to be as good as they ever were with all of our showrooms open.
+The other thing that's happening within the context of the marketplace is a CPC - costs are dramatically going down in the marketplace because of decreases in demand and advertising and we're finding that actually given our flexibility in our turn towards e-commerce we're actually able to take advantage of that and we're finding that our marketing ROIs are actually looking to be as good as they ever were with all of our showrooms open.

 So I'm really beginning to feel very confident that even in a worst case scenario where we don't have showrooms open for a long time that we can operate at a level that's at a growth over last year of total company and do it in a very-very efficient way.